 Go from sea to shore

 With 40 miles of stunning coast and golden beaches, East Lothian is a haven for water sports.
-Coasteering, diving, kitesurfing, kiteboarding, windsurfing, kayaking, paddleboard, sailing and surfing have all become popular sports here as the beaches and open water provide the perfect conditions.
-If you fancy trying these out for yourself there are several companies that cater for all experience levels, including Coast to Coast and Ocean Vertical.
+Coasteering, diving, kitesurfing, kiteboarding, windsurfing, kayaking, paddleboarding, sailing and surfing have all become popular sports here as the beaches and open water provide the perfect conditions.
+If you fancy trying these out for yourself there are several companies that cater for all experience levels, including Coast to Coast Surf School and Ocean Vertical.

 Perfect for a fun-filled family day out, Foxlake is an adrenaline-filled outdoor activity park on the edge of the John Muir Way.
 Home to Scotland’s first cable wakeboarding park and the UK’s first rope course over water, as well as ringos, ziptrail, segways and open water swimming, this 5-star attraction is sure to be a hit with adventure lovers!

 You can easily spend days exploring the beautiful beaches in East Lothian.
 Soak up the sun and feel the sand between your toes at five of the best: